jefste/kappa-squared/README.md

 DOI: 10.1016/S0076-6879(97)78030-3

 Currently the program:
-*calculates the kappa squared (also known as the orientation factor) between the transition dipoles for heme and tryptophan in myoglobin.
+-calculates the kappa squared (also known as the orientation factor) between the transition dipoles for heme and tryptophan in myoglobin.
-*calculates the kappa squared for both the normal and disordered transition dipoles:
+-calculates the kappa squared for both the normal and disordered transition dipoles:
-    *estimate: uses only the coordinates of the pdb file *'exact': generates coordinates of the file for specific angles *calculates distance between tryptophan and heme dipole origins *allows user to select which PDB to determine and which tryptophan to measure.
+    --estimate: uses only the coordinates of the pdb file --'exact': generates coordinates of the file for specific angles -calculates distance between tryptophan and heme dipole origins -allows user to select which PDB to determine and which tryptophan to measure.
 	*if the file does not exist locally, program will download the PDB from the PDB db *if the file does exist locally, the program checks a database file (csv file) to see if your data has already been calculated
 	*if no tryptophan is specified, the program will determine at what locations the tryptophans are stored and allow you to select one of them
-*has some error handling
+-has some error handling

 TO RUN THIS PROGRAM:
 The files/directories needed are 'kappa-squared.py', 'k_sq_db.csv' and a directory 'PDB' in the same directory as the .py and .csv file.